 - 1. Egypt is the most populous country in the Arab world, with a population of 109 million people.
 Approximately 95 percent of the country's mostly rural and young population lives within 20 km of the Nile valley and delta.
-Owing to rapid population growth, theThe population is projected to reach 122 million by 2030, increasing the pressure on land, natural resources and the environment, with implications for social infrastructure and basic needs (education, employment, food, etc.).
-More than a decade of political and socioeconomic shocks, including the coronavirus disease 2019 (COVID-19) pandemic in 2020 and the ongoing war in Ukraine, has weighed on the country's Egypt's economy, despite the successful implementation of .
-Despite successfully implementing its 2016 economic reform programme-and relatively stable, and being one of the few countries in the region to record positive growth during the coronavirus disease 2019 (COVID-19) pandemic, in gross domestic product (GDP).
-In November 2022 Egypt saw its annual inflation rate increasedincrease to 19 percent, from 8 percent in 2021, amid soaring commodity prices and the devaluation of the Egyptian pound.
-Heavy dependence on wheat imports from the Russian Federation and Ukraine, coupled with the weakened pound, have putsince placed a significant strain on the country's national budget. - 2.
+Owing to rapid population growth, the population is projected to reach 122 million by 2030, increasing the pressure on land, natural resources and the environment, with implications for social infrastructure and basic needs (education, employment, food, etc.). - 2.
+More than a decade of political and socioeconomic shocks, including the coronavirus disease 2019 (COVID-19) pandemic in 2020 and the ongoing war in Ukraine, has weighed on the country's economy, despite the successful implementation of its 2016 economic reform programme and relatively stable growth in gross domestic product (GDP).4 In November 2022 Egypt's annual inflation rate increased to 19 percent, from 8 percent in 2021,5 amid soaring commodity prices and the devaluation of the Egyptian pound.
+Heavy dependence on imports from the Russian Federation and Ukraine, coupled with the weakened pound, have put a significant strain on the country's national budget. - 3.
 Despite comprehensive government social protection programmes, 30 million people live below the national poverty line and almost 4 million live in extreme poverty.
-More than 40 percent of poor are in rural upper Egypt, 23 percent are in rural lower Egypt and 14 percent are in urban areas.
-The International Organization for Migration (IOM) estimates that Egypt currently hosts more than 9 million migrants of various nationalities.
-Of this number more than 288,000 are registered refugees and asylum seekers, with approximately half of refugees coming from the Syrian Arab Republic.
-The socioeconomic situation of refugeesRefugees and asylum seekers mirrors that of the urban poor as they face multiple barriers to economic opportunities, heightening the risk of tensions and protection issues, particularly among single mothers and unaccompanied minors. - 3.
-Egypt's score on the Global Gender Gap Index stood at 0.64 in 2021, up from 0.56 in 2015.
-Although Egypt has achieved gender parity in primary and secondary school enrolment, women's economic participation is one of the lowest worldwide, at 21 percent, and is limited by women's lack of skills and access to higher education.
-Women face challenges in starting
+More than 40 percent of poor are in rural upper Egypt, 23 percent are in rural lower Egypt and 14 percent are in urban areas.6 - 4.
+Egypt currently hosts more than 288,000 registered refugees and asylum seekers,7 with approximately half of refugees coming from the Syrian Arab Republic.
+The socioeconomic situation of refugees and asylum seekers mirrors that of the urban poor as they face multiple barriers to economic opportunities, heightening the risk of tensions and protection issues, particularly among single mothers and unaccompanied minors. - 5.
+Egypt's score on the Global Gender Gap Index stood at 0.64 in 2021, up from 0.56 in 2015.8 Although Egypt has achieved gender parity in primary and secondary school enrolment, women's economic participation is one of the lowest worldwide, at 21 percent, and is limited by women's lack of skills and access to higher education.9 Women face challenges in starting and sustaining enterprises owing to limited access to assets, capital and credit.10 WFP's 2022 gender analysis indicated that the economic situation in Egypt has affected household incomes and exacerbated protection issues, placing additional burdens on women.

-&lt;sup>1 World Bank.
+1 World Bank.
 2021.
 Country data: Egypt.